RTSP: The Real-Time Streaming Protocol Explained (Update)

 - Redirect: Redirect requests inform the client that it must connect to another server by providing a new URL for the client to issue requests to.

-Other types of RTSP requests include ‘get parameter,’ ‘set parameter,’ and ’embedded (interleaved) binary data,’ which are detailed here.
+Other types of RTSP requests are detailed here, including ‘get parameter,’ ‘set parameter,’ and ’embedded (interleaved) binary data.’

 Typical RTSP Workflow

 RTSP is a stateful protocol used more often for video contribution (ingest) than for last-mile delivery and playback (egress).
-Android and iOS devices don’t have RTSP-compatible players out of the box, for which reason RTSP is rarely used for streaming from end to end.
+Android and iOS devices don’t have RTSP-compatible players out of the box.
+So, people rarely use RTSP for end-to-end streaming.
 Instead, most broadcasters leverage a streaming server like Wowza to repackage the RTSP stream into a more user-friendly format like HLS.

 History of RTSP Streaming

-RTSP was developed in the late 1990s by Netscape Communications, Progressive Networks (RealNetworks), and Columbia University.
+RTSP emerged in the late 1990s from Netscape Communications, Progressive Networks (RealNetworks), and Columbia University.
 The Internet Engineering Task Force (IETF) officially published it in 1998, with Version 2.0 introduced in 2016 to optimize session communication.

 Before adaptive bitrate streaming (ABR) via HLS (HTTP live streaming)and MPEG-DASH (dynamic adaptive streaming over HTTP), RTSP and RTMP dominated the live streaming space.
-However, due to their reliance on dedicated servers, they were not suited for large-scale streaming.
+However, they were not suited for large-scale streaming due to their reliance on dedicated servers.

-As such, RTSP is now used primarily as an ingest protocol, meaning it is typically only used in the first part of the streaming workflow before the streams are transmuxed into for delivery.
+Primarily, organizations use RTSP for ingest.
+In other words, RTSP is used in the first part of the streaming workflow, before the streams are transmuxed for delivery.
 Most workflows leverage a media server to ingest streams transmitted via RTSP/RTP and then repackage the file for delivery to viewing devices — ranging from iPhones to smart TVs.

 Next-generation alternatives like Secure Reliable Transport (SRT) are competing directly with RTSP for video contribution today.
 Even so, RTSP remains popular in surveillance workflows as the de facto standard for IP cameras.